Hitori’s grandmother braided strings of myths and stories into foreign taboos.

 The smell of charred wood jolts Hitori from sleep, the crackles of a fire popping in his ears.
 A pungent, suffocating aroma of smoke clogs his nose, and an uncomfortable heat caresses his face as he sits up.

 “Hitori, are you awake yet?”
-His grandmother’s voice is redolent of childhood summers spent in the mountains, where he learned basic household chores and how to make traditional meals with her, as his parents’ impartial attitudes often led to long periods of neglect.
-And when Hitori lost their faces to the passage of time, only his grandmother’s remained with him.
+His grandmother’s voice is redolent of childhood summers spent in the mountains, where he learned basic household chores and how to make traditional meals with her, as his parents often left him there.
+And when Hitori inevitably grew out of his youth, only his grandmother remained as a pleasant reminiscence to look back on.

 “Hitori?”